chimon2000/async_loader/README.md

     initState: () async => await getMessage(),
     renderLoad: () => new CircularProgressIndicator(),
     renderError: ([error]) =>
-        new Text('Sorry, there was an error loading your joke'),
+        new Text('Sorry, there was an error loading your future'),
     renderSuccess: ({data}) => new Text(data),
 );
 ```